jess-smith49/social-network/README.md

 ## Future Development

 The future development for this would be to create a front-end so that users can interact with this application.
 They would be able to create an account, add their own thoughts and reactions, and add friends.
 Users would also be able to see other users thoughts.
+Users will also be able to delete friends and reactions with the front-end.
+I would also like to use SASS or another front-end package to design this.

 # Links to Deployed Application